Copthorne Recreation Ground Rejuvenation

 What’s Happening Now?

-We are now working on fulfilling the pre-construction planning conditions, the main one being drainage of the site.
-A drainage plan is currently being finalised, which will inform each area of work and enable us to liaise with contractors already identified and go out to tender where required for others.
+We are now working on fulfilling the pre-construction planning conditions, the main one being the drainage of the site.
+A drainage plan has now been finalised, which will inform each area of work and enable us to liaise with contractors already identified and go out to tender where required for others.

 Funding

-Once the drainage design work has been completed and we have the tenders for the drainage and car park we can apply for the next tranche of Section 106 monies and finalise the funding for the play area.
-This will then enable us to confirm the timetable for works to take place.
+Once we have all the remaining quotes and received the tenders for the remaining package of works we can apply for the next tranche of Section 106 monies and finalise the funding for the play area.
+We expect to hear the outcome of our Community Grant and Section 106 applications in July, and this will then enable us to confirm the timetable for works to take place.

 From this